 This website may use social sharing buttons which help share web content directly from web pages to the social media platform in question.
 Users are advised before using such social sharing buttons that they do so at their own discretion and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.

-Our website search is provided by Generate UK.
+Our website search is provided by Homeflow.
 Search queries and results are logged anonymously to help us improve our website and search functionality.
-No user-specific data is collected by either Church Robinson Estate Agents or any third party.
+No user-specific data is collected by either the Jones Robinson Group or any third party.
 We use this third-party service to help maintain the security and performance of our website.
-To deliver this service it processes the IP addresses of visitors to the Church Robinson website.
+To deliver this service it processes the IP addresses of visitors to the Jones Robinson website and Church Robinson website.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-We use a third-party provider, Brief Your Market, to deliver our regular e-newsletters.
+We use a third-party provider, Integrated Interest, to deliver our regular e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Brief Your Market’s privacy notice.
+For more information, please see Integrated Interest's privacy notice.

 Many companies offer certification and an icon or other small graphic to prove to site visitors that the site is safe.
 Some certify to a high level of safety.
 We do not handle transactions by credit card so do not subscribe to any such service.
 However, we suggest you assess this notice to judge that we do take your privacy seriously.